Can't you understand?

 Preface: Chicago is a beautiful city in the sense that the people of Chicago are of value.
 The more the city's architecture and infrastructure is improved to foster their physical and intellectual health of the population, I believe the more the true character of the region and, indeed, the people, will be shown to be an exemplary one.
 This, despite, the slightly swampy nature of the area, which calls for a special, and, not to mention, more costly architectural-foundational approach to building in the future, as specified by code.

 Congestion in the city is a lingering issue, the resolution of which will require major cultural reformations, and infrastructural innovations.
-The relatively featureless landscape, relatively, ably provided for "getaways" from whatever unsavory scenarios presented themselves, creating what once was a quick spreading border of settlement, and vast suburbs, yet, however, resulting in this condition of congestion that is 1. automotive, and 2. powered by internally combusted engines. http://mobility.tamu.edu/ums/
+The relatively featureless landscape, relatively, ably provided for "getaways" from whatever unsavory scenarios presented themselves, creating what once was a quick spreading border of settlement, and vast suburbs, yet, however, resulting in this condition of congestion that is 1. automotive, and 2. powered by internally combusted engines. http://mobility.tamu.edu/ums/ "Professor Laurence Rohter, who teaches civil architecture and environmental engineering at the Illinois Institute of Technology, and also a Transport Chicago steering committee member, said the city needs to build connected bicycle paths that are segregated from automobile traffic and are all-weather.
+“Due to the weather in Chicago,” Rohter said, “it must be all-weather.
+It would look something like the Minneapolis skyway system.'"

 http://news.medill.northwestern.edu/chicago/searchresults.aspx?searchtext=traffic